Skip to main content

 Overview

-Enyra provides natural language interaction for security operations assistance.
-Enyra is an interaction layer.
-It does not independently determine platform truth.
-Authoritative security context remains grounded in Enigm Intelligence, approved telemetry, audit records, risk assessment outputs, and authorized platform state.
+Enyra supports security analysis over Enigm Intelligence outputs.
+Enyra does not independently determine platform truth.
+Authoritative security context remains grounded in Enigm Intelligence, approved telemetry, audit records, risk assessment outputs, defensive control state, and authorized platform state.

 • Security investigations.